 Step Sheet: Click here to download.

-Classic line dance #9 keeps us in the year 1996, and puts the spotlight on another great Brooks and Dunn song: My Maria.
+Classic line dance #9 keeps us in the year 1996 and puts the spotlight on another great Brooks and Dunn song: My Maria.
 I’ve always really enjoyed this dance and I think in large part because of the Cha Cha rhythm.
 At 123 BPM it’s a little fast for a Cha Cha, but I think that just adds to the fun of it.
+In 1996 a few other things happening were Motorola’s first flip phone, the Pizza Rolls craze, and MJ’s fourth NBA title with the Bulls.

 I have also already covered this line dance in 20 Beginner Line Dances You Need To Know, check out more information about it there!
 Or just check out the video below to learn it here!